NordicSemiconductor/IOS-nRF-Toolbox/README.md

 The nRF Toolbox is a container app that stores your Nordic Semiconductor apps for Bluetooth Smart in one location.

-The current version is 2.5.
+The current version is 3.0.

+New in 3.0 version:
+* The application uses DFU Library, instead of having it's own implementation.
+See [IOS-DFU-Library](https://github.com/NordicSemiconductor/IOS-DFU-Library).

 New in 2.5 version:
 * Refreshed Look & Feel